nimitmk7/pytemplate/README.md

-# AI Conversation Client - HW4 Integration Step 1: Public API and Factory Layer (Gemini Version)
+# Mail-AI Spam Detection App

-This project implements a modular AI Conversation Client in Python.
+This project implements a Gmail email crawler combined with an AI-powered spam detection client.
+It integrates a custom Gmail client and a conversation AI (Gemini) to classify incoming emails based on spam probability.

-It connects to AI providers (now using **Google Gemini**) and manages conversation threads in a clean, scalable, and testable way.
+---

 ## Project Structure